MediCare pays MDs and other outpatient providers just 80% of MediCare's approved amount for office visits, Labs, and other services.

 ● Annual Election Period (AEP):

-+ a time each year in the fall to change MA or PDP coverage for January 1st.
++ a time in the fall of each year to change MA or PDP coverage for January 1st.

 + the AEP is currently from October 15th to December 7th.